-Keep track of your medical bills
+Keep track of your medical statements

-In addition to asking your medical providers to bill No-Fault, it’s important to keep track of your own medical bills, make copies for yourself and, most important of all, make copies of the submittals with a dated enclosure sheet showing when you sent them to your auto insurance company.
+In addition to asking your medical providers to bill No-Fault, it’s important to keep track of your own medical statements, make copies for yourself and, most important of all, make copies of the submittals with a dated enclosure sheet showing when you sent them to your auto insurance company.

-You can hire an auto accident attorney to collect and submit your medical bills on your behalf and to deal with your claims adjuster, but you can do this without having to hire an attorney.
+You can hire an auto accident attorney to collect and submit your medical statements on your behalf and to deal with your claims adjuster, but you can do this without having to hire an attorney.

 But you must make sure they are submitted and PAID within one year of the date each bill is incurred or it will be time barred.
-IMPORTANT: If your medical bills are not submitted to your auto insurance company within one year from the date of treatment, then the auto insurance company will not be required to pay under Michigan’s auto law.
+IMPORTANT: If your medical statements are not submitted to your auto insurance company within one year from the date of treatment, then the auto insurance company will not be required to pay under Michigan’s auto law.
 (MCL 500.3145(2))

 Will Workers Comp pay?

 Medical bills are paid after a car accident by Workers’ Comp if you were injured in a car accident while working.
 (MCL 418.131; 418.301; 418.315)

 Medical bills are paid after a car accident by your private health insurance if you have coordinated auto No-Fault insurance coverage.
 This means your health insurance will be the “primary payer”, being first to pay and, if and when that coverage is exhausted, then No-Fault will pick up from there with payments.